---

 ### Markdown files

-## Converting content — the core of this skill
+## Step 4: Convert content (the core of this skill)

 This is where intelligent interpretation matters.
 Do NOT do mechanical regex substitution.
 Read the source material, understand its structure and intent, and write a proper VMAX markdown post.